-To apply for a Riding Establishment Licence, applicants must complete and submit an application form.
+To apply for a Licence to Hire Out Horses, applicants must complete and submit an Application Form (pdf, 398 kb).

 The Applicant should arrange for an authorised Veterinary Surgeon/practitioner to undertake an inspection of his/her establishment and produce a written report which the Council will then use in the determination of your application.